9999years/new.becca.ooo/source/_posts/slack.md

 ---
-title: "Slack is the worrrrrsssstttttt"
+title: "Slack’s threads are terrible for accessibility"
 description: "Slack’s threads might as well not exist — just like an accessible education for disabled students at Brandeis."
 date: 2020-10-23
 updated: 2020-10-25